benwilcock/spring-rsocket-demo/docs/first-try-rsocket.md

 # RSocket No Code Quickstart

+**Time: Approx. 15 mins.**

+Before you start, check you have all the [prerequisite][pre] software installed and you have prepared your terminal to use the `rsocket-cli`.

 ## Problem

 Getting to know new tech can take a while.
 Sometimes you have to start new IDE projects and write new code before you see something that actually works.